Sam S. Shubert

-Samuel S. Shubert (August 27, 1878 – May 13, 1905) was an American producer and theatre owner/operator.
+Samuel S. Shubert (August 27, 1878 – May 12, 1905) was an American producer and theatre owner/operator.
 He was the middle son in the Shubert family and was raised in Syracuse, New York.
+Shubert died at age 26 due to injuries sustained in a train wreck, and his surviving brothers named various theatres plus the Shubert Foundation in his honor.

 Biography

 Born in Vladislavov, in the Suwałki Governorate of Congress Poland, a part of the Russian Empire (present-day Kudirkos Naumiestis, Lithuania) to a Lithuanian-Jewish family, he was the second son and fifth child of Duvvid Schubart and Katrina Helwitz.
 He was four years old when the family emigrated to the United States in 1881.
-They settled in Syracuse, New York, where a number of Jewish families from there already were living.
+They settled in Syracuse, New York, where a number of Lithuanian Jewish families were already living.
 His father's alcoholism kept the family in difficult financial circumstances, and at a very young age Sam Shubert had to work as a shoeshine boy.

 Syracuse operations

 He eventually obtained a job at the Grand Opera House, selling programs and working in the box office.
-Although he had only rudimentary education, Sam Shubert had a quick mind for mathematics, which resulted in his promotion to assistant treasurer.
+Although he only had a rudimentary education, Sam Shubert had a quick mind for mathematics, which resulted in his promotion to assistant treasurer.
 After accepting the position of treasurer at the Wieting Theatre, the largest in the city of Syracuse, Shubert soon developed an interest in the production of plays.
 With borrowed money, he embarked on a venture that led him and his two brothers to be the successful operators of several theaters in upstate New York.

 Theatre empire

 The Shubert brothers decided to expand to the huge market in New York City and at the end of March 1900, Sam Shubert leased the Herald Square Theatre at the corner of Broadway and 35th Street in Manhattan.
-Leaving younger brother Jacob at home to manage their existing theatres, he and older brother Lee moved to New York City, where they laid the foundation for what was to become the largest theatre empire in the 20th century.
+Leaving younger brother Jacob at home to manage their existing theatres, he and older brother Lee moved to New York City, where they laid the foundation for what was to become the largest theatre empire of the 20th century.

 Sam Shubert had the idea for his first original production, Fantana, which premiered at the Lyric Theatre on January 14, 1905.
 "The show was Sam's idea, and he more or less cowrote the libretto.
 When his coauthor, Robert B. Smith, claimed to have done all the actual writing, Sam admitted that he had but would not change the credits."
 He also took the directing credit for the 1904 revival of the comedy opera Wang: "under the personal direction of Sam.
 S. Shubert."